Ensō Education Institute Presents

 Sea Kayaking the Apostle Islands Equipment List

 On this trip, the weather may vary from hot and sunny with a high of 70 degrees to cold, rainy, and windy and in the 40-degree range.
-Plan your clothing items so they can be worn over each other in layers.
+We had to plan our clothing items so they could be worn over each other in layers.
 During the coldest possible weather, you may be wearing nearly all of your layers.
 Your gear will be re-packed into dry bags in each kayak.

 -Double and single sea kayaks